 As of the date of this AIF, the Corporation expects future mining operations at the TZ Project to account for all of the Corporation's ore production, unless additional properties are acquired and brought into production or producing properties are acquired.
-Any adverse condition affecting the TZ Project could be expected to have a material adverse effect on the Corporation's anticipated financial performance, eventual results and prospects, and could require the Corporation to raise additional financing, which may not be obtainable under such circumstances.
-While the TZ Technical Report demonstrates the economic feasibility of the TZ Project, the inability to achieve commercial operations on a basis that is economically viable would have a material adverse effect on the Corporation.
+Any adverse condition affecting the TZ Project could be expected to have a material adverse effect on the Corporation's anticipated financial performance, eventual results and prospects, and could require the Corporation to raise additional financing (notwithstanding the completion of the Project Financing), which may not be obtainable under such circumstances.
+While the TZ Technical Report demonstrates the economic feasibility of the TZ Project, the inability to achieve commercial production on a basis that is economically viable would have a material adverse effect on the Corporation.